 During the laser treatment, you often feel a little teeny prickling, however, because your face will be anesthetized so it should not be uncomfortable.

 Moreover, some patients consider it painful, even with the numbing cream.

 How much does Fraxel laser cost?

 The cost of a Fractional Laser is various.
-It is based on the geographic office location, the doctor’s experience, and the area to be treated.
+It is based on the geographic office location, the doctor’s experience, and the treatment area.

-In Turkey, you can achieve both stunning results and affordable prices for any cosmetic procedure.
+In Turkey, you can achieve stunning results and affordable prices for any cosmetic procedure.

 It is the right destination to improve your appearance and enjoy the beauty of the place.

-At HayatMed for cosmetic procedures, which is in Istanbul, our dermatologists are highly experienced in performing laser treatment procedures with satisfactory results according to our patients’ evaluations.
+At HayatMed for cosmetic procedures in Istanbul, our dermatologists are highly experienced in performing laser treatment procedures with satisfactory results according to our patients’ evaluations.
 In addition to the competitive costs.

 Share the Article